maths2ai/NLP/Character Prediction/README.md

 ## Requirements

 You need to install numpy and torch.
-Also create a folder data, in the same directory where you clone the notebook, which contains the text you want to emulate.
+Also, create a folder data, in the same directory where you clone the notebook, containing the text you want to emulate.